 Size of the pool

 There exists a tension between reducing the cost by pooling samples versus the potential adverse impact of pooled samples on the sensitivity of the test.
 In the context of RT-qPCR, if only one infected individual is present amongst the samples in a pool, the samples from the uninfected individuals will dilute the viral load within, potentially increasing false negative rates.
-The trade off between cost and sensitivity when using Dorfman’s algorithm is strongly related to prevalence.
+The trade-off between cost and sensitivity when using Dorfman’s algorithm is strongly related to prevalence.
 When prevalence is low, few pools will contain infected samples, and so the number of pools that require follow-up tests will be low.
 Hence it will be beneficial to have pools with relatively large numbers of individuals in this scenario.
 By contrast, when prevalence is high, we might expect larger pool sizes to frequently test positive, and so the number of follow up tests required to identify specific individuals who are infected will be large.
 This dynamic can inform optimal pool sizes.
 A more complex follow up strategy that starts with large pools and iteratively creates sub pools to minimise testing numbers will have the disadvantage of a longer lead time between sample collection and test result, which has practical consequences because informing the infected individual swiftly is of importance in limiting spread12.

 Household or contact-based pooling